ridercz/CzechKeyboard/README.md

 ## Usage

 The only change from standard `Keyboard` library is that you have to include `#include "CzechKeyboard_QWERTZ.h"` or `#include "CzechKeyboard_QWERTZ.h"` instead of common `#include "Keyboard.h"`.
 Nothing else is changed.

+## Contributor Code of Conduct

+This project adheres to No Code of Conduct.
+We are all adults.
+We accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.